jessemonroy650/Phonegap-Contact-Test/README.md

-# Phonegap-Contact-Test
+# phonegap-contact-test
-a simple test of Phonegaps's contact API
+A simple test of phonegap's Contact plugin.